ARCHER2-HPC/usage-analysis/README.md

 it will save the same tables as markdown files.
 All files will be prefixed with the specified prefix or `scua` if no prefix is supplied.

-If you specify the `-g` option (to produce graphs) you will also obtain three additional image files:
+If you specify the `-g` option (to produce graphs) you will also obtain additional image files:

 - `${prefix}_codes_usage.png`: Bar chart of CU usage broken down by code